leishenggit/CircleBase/README.md

 # CircleBase
-an integrated resource and analysis platform for human eccDNAs
+An integrated resource and analysis platform for human eccDNAs.see also [homepage](http://circlebase.maolab.org/)